Cyriaque Lamar

 “One!”

-With eyes milky and dead, The Archangel looked through Xoz, and straight at Tippi.
+Eyes bulbous and milky, The Archangel looked straight into Tippi.

 Now we recite The Poetry of Laceration.